madhurendraroy/madhurendraroy.github.io/_pages/about.md

 show-in-menu: yes
 ---

-This is Madhurendra Roy, I am SAP ABAP/4, S4/HANA Devloper and currently looking for job change.
+This is Madhurendra Roy, I am SAP ABAP/4, S4/HANA Devloper and currently looking for job change.I am currently working for Sun Global

 Full version will have the following options.